 To view the interactive image please update your web browser to a newer version.

 Vattenfall's R&D contributes to the development of tomorrow's energy system.

 Becoming a more sustainable energy provider is a critical part of Vattenfall's strategy.
-This is a long-term commitment and we continuosly take steps to improve our operations.
-Our strategy consists of three pillars:
+This is a long-term commitment and we continuously take steps to improve our operations.
+Our strategy targets are:

 Vattenfall's financial and sustainability targets are intended to ensure that Vattenfall creates value and generates a market rate of return, that the company strives for an efficient capital structure, and that its financial risk is kept at a reasonable level.

 Read the Annual and sustainability report 2013 (PDF 4 MB)

 The ongoing inspection of the third cavern in the German nuclear power plant Brunsbüttel reveals that a fourth of 40 barrels containing low and intermediate radioactive waste, show signs of corrosion.

 Several environmental organisations will protest against the usage of brown coal for energy production in the Lusatia region this Saturday.

 Wind farms can provide valuable feeding opportunities for a large number of seals in the North Sea according to a research study carried out by the University of St Andrews in Scotland.